5T33Z0/OC-Little-Translated/Content/03_USB_Fixes/ACPI_Mapping_USB_Ports/XHUB_Method/README.md

-# ACPI-Based USB Port Mapping Using an Alternate Root Hub
+# ACPI-Based USB Port Mapping with Conditional Root Hub Replacement

 ## Overview
 Proper USB port mapping is essential for a stable Hackintosh system running macOS, as it ensures that USB ports are correctly recognized, operate at their intended speeds, and support features like sleep and power management.
-The method described here, developed by **samuelnotfound**, uses ACPI to map USB ports by disabling the default USB Root Hub (`RHUB`) and creating a custom one (`XHUB`) when macOS is running.
+The method described here, developed by **samuelnotfound**, uses ACPI to map USB ports by disabling the default USB Root Hub (`RHUB` or `HUBN`) and creating a custom one (`XHUB` or `HUBX`) which is used that contains all the ports that should be used when macOS is running.

 This guide expands on the original method by providing a detailed, beginner-friendly walkthrough of the process, including prerequisites, tools, and step-by-step instructions.
 The principle is straightforward: redefine USB ports in ACPI to create a custom, macOS-compatible USB map.
 However, the technical steps can be complex, so this guide breaks them down clearly.